raj793/react-svrless-cloud-functions/README.md

 # react-svrless-cloud-functions

-React Redux Application which uses Google Cloud functions as serverless backend and Google cloud storage.
+React Redux Application which uses Google Cloud functions as serverless backend and Google cloud storage for storage.

 ## Available Scripts